$\mathfrak{b}$-Hurwitz numbers from refined topological recursion: Introduction

 \subsection{Inserting internal faces}

 Our second main result is an extension of \cref{thm:intro1} to the case of $\bb$-Hurwitz numbers with internal faces.
 The terminology ``internal faces" stems from the interpretation of $\tau^{(\bb)}_{G}$ as a generating function for colored monotone Hurwitz maps, for rational weight $G$ \cite{BonzomChapuyDolega2023, Ruzza2023}.
 The expansion coefficient $F_{g,n}[\mu_1,\ldots,\mu_n]$ is (up to an automorphism factor) a weighted count of colored monotone Hurwitz maps on non-oriented surfaces of genus $g$ with $n$ faces of degrees $\mu_1,\cdots, \mu_n$.
-In this interpretation, the dependence on $\bb$ is through the factor $(-\sqrt{\alpha} \bb)^{\nu(\mathcal M)}$, where $\nu(\mathcal M)$ is the so-called measure of non-orientability of a map $\mathcal M$ -- see \cref{sec:combint} for precise statements.
+In this interpretation, the dependence on $\bb$ is through the factor $(-\sqrt{\alpha} \bb)^{\rho(\mathcal M)}$, where $\rho(\mathcal M)$ is the so-called measure of non-orientability of a map $\mathcal M$ -- see \cref{sec:combint} for precise statements.

 We are interested in counting colored monotone Hurwitz maps of genus $g$ with $n$ marked boundary faces of degrees $\mu_1,\cdots, \mu_n $, where we allow the maps to also have arbitrarily many internal faces of degree at most $D \in \mathbb Z_{>0}$.
-We denote the appropriately weighted generating series of such maps, where an internal face of degree $i$ is weighted by $\sqrt{\alpha} \epsilon \tilde p_i$, by $F^D_{g,n}[\mu_1,\ldots,\mu_n;\epsilon]$.
+We denote the appropriately weighted generating series of such maps, where an internal face of degree $i$ is weighted by $\sqrt{\alpha} \epsilon \tilde p_i$, by $F^D_{g,n}[\mu_1,\ldots,\mu_n;\epsilon]$, so that the exponent of the variable $\epsilon$ counts the number of internal faces.
 The equivalent algebraic definition is given by the following formula:

 Note in particular that these $F^D_{g,n}$ are also functions of $p_1,\ldots, p_D$ and $\epsilon$.
-When $\bb = 0$, the problem of counting weighted Hurwitz numbers with internal faces was considered in \cite{BychkovDuninBarkowskiKazarianShadrin2022, BonzomChapuyCharbonnierGarcia-Failde2024}, and was proved to be governed by topological recursion.
+When $\bb = 0$, the problem of counting weighted Hurwitz numbers with internal faces was considered in \cite{BychkovDuninBarkowskiKazarianShadrin2025, BonzomChapuyCharbonnierGarcia-Failde2024}, and was proved to be governed by topological recursion.

 We prove that when $G$ is one of the weights in \eqref{eq:allowedweights}, $G$-weighted $\bb$-Hurwitz numbers with internal faces are computed by refined topological recursion.
 The definition of the corresponding genus zero refined spectral curve, denoted $\mathcal S^D_{\bm \mu} = (\mathbb P^1, X(z),Y(z), \mathcal P_+, \{\mu_a\}_{a\in \mathcal{P}_+}))$, is rather technical and can be found in \cref{def:refinedSCint} and \cref{sec:other weights}.